samueldsingh/data-engineering/day-1.md

        ~ a = 1000
 ```

+*AND* Operator: The bitwise *AND* operation, denoted as *&*, is a binary operation that operates on individual bits of two binary numbers.
+It compares the corresponding bits of the two numbers and *produces a new number where each bit is set to 1 only if both corresponding bits in the original numbers are also 1*.
+Otherwise, if either bit is 0, the result will have the corresponding bit set to 0.

 ## Operator Precedence
 The precedence order is described in the table below, starting with the highest precedence at the top:
 `(), **, +x  -x  ~x, *  /  //  %, +  -,  <<  >>, &, ^, |, ==  !=  >  >=  <  <= is  is not  in  not in, not, and, or`